HelenDrug/100-days-of-code/log.md

 ### R2_Day 9: June 24, 2020
 ##### React
 **Today's Progress**: I made a lot of progress lately with Test Report project and im almost on finish line.
 Its amazing how much progress I made since th beginning of React study.
 Still lots to learn, but at least I can have something in portfolio now :)

+### R2_Day 10: June 25, 2020
+##### React
+**Today's Progress**: Was working on Test Report....finished the whole logic, was re-factoring a bit, did some styling changes.
+Started to work under test Filter implementation, but got overwhelmed so decided to leave it for tomorow's fresh head :)

+### R2_Day 12: June 28, 2020
+##### React
+**Today's Progress**: Was working under Progress Bar implementation for fun-react-lib open sourse project.
+Was quite easy to implement. more issues I had with Git :/ But im slowly learning....thanks to @NehemiahKiv for such a great possibility!